silentlunar/Smart_calc/SmartCalc/README.md

       | Computes natural logarithm | ln(x) |
       | Computes common logarithm | log(x) |

 ## Part 2.
 Bonus.
 Credit calculator

 Provide a special mode "credit calculator" (you can take banki.ru and calcus.ru as an example):
 - Input: total credit amount, term, interest rate, type (annuity, differentiated);
 - Output: monthly payment, overpayment on credit, total payment.

 ## Part 3.
 Bonus.
 Deposit calculator

 Provide a special mode "deposit profitability calculator" (you can take banki.ru and calcus.ru as an example):
 - Input: deposit amount, deposit term, interest rate, tax rate, periodicity of payments, capitalization of interest, replenishments list, partial withdrawals list;
 - Output: accrued interest, tax amount, deposit amount by the end of the term.

-💡 [Tap here](https://forms.yandex.ru/cloud/6418155a6938722388a12878/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.